Open Bible Data Home About News OET Key

 MARK 4 ©

 10And when he was alone, the ones around him with the Twelve were asking him about the parables.
-11And he began to say to them, “To you has been given the mystery of the kingdom of God, but to those, the ones outside, everything is in parables,
+11And he was saying to them, “To you has been given the mystery of the kingdom of God, but to those, the ones outside, everything is in parables, 12so that,

 and hearing, they may hear but may not understand,

-so that they might not turn, and it might be forgiven to them.”
+lest they might turn back, and it might be forgiven to them.’ ”

 26And he was saying, “Thus is the kingdom of God: As a man throws the seed on the ground, 27and he sleeps and gets up, night and day, and the seed sprouts and grows—how, he himself does not know.
 28The soil produces a crop of its own accord: first a blade, then a head, then a mature grain in the head.
-29And whenever it has delivered the crop, he immediately sends forth the sickle, because the harvest has come.”
+29And whenever the fruit hands over, he immediately sends the sickle, because the harvest has come.”

-33And with many such parables he was speaking the word to them, to the degree that they were able to hear; 34but he was not speaking to them without a parable, but by himself he was explaining everything to his own disciples.
+33And with many such parables he was speaking the word to them, just as they were able to hear; 34but he was not speaking to them without a parable, but by himself he was explaining everything to his own disciples.

 MARK 4 ©